CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

 importance to a quality research (see this article on ), yet it is often given less consideration until the time of publication and sharing.
-Here are a few metadata features that you can adopt and be aware of at the outset, see more of CyVerse\'s capabilities on the page.
+Here are a few metadata features that you can adopt and be aware of at the outset, see more of CyVerse's capabilities on the page.

 **Some things to remember about the platform**